Library events for families

 The Boulder City Library will be hosting a series of events for children and families.
 The library is located at 701 Adams Blvd.

-Today, Thursday, the Lego Challenge returns at 4 p.m. to the board room.
-The event is for children ages 7 and older.
+Thursday, April 26, the Lego Challenge returns at 4 p.m. to the board room.
+The event is for children ages 7 and up.
 Legos will be provided.
 Call 293-1281 to register.

 American Legion to host meetings every first Tuesday

 American Legion Post 31 hosts its monthly meeting the first Tuesday of every month at 7 p.m. at the American Legion Hall, 508 California Ave.
 Call commander Doug McHam at 293-6374 for more information.

 It’s spring and that means the American Legion is back out on the town selling their “Support Out Troops” red shirts.
 Fridays are Red Shirt Fridays.
 Support this community-wide effort to show our American soldiers support.
 Contact Joe Rowe at 722-4273 if you are interested in a shirt or other ways to show your community support.

 The Alzheimer’s Support Group will meet at The Homestead, 1401 Medical Park Drive, the first and third Thursdays of every month.
 Caregivers, family and friends of those with Alzheimer’s disease or memory problems are welcome to join the meetings.

 There is no fee to attend.
 Those interested in more information about the meetings can call 294-8720.

 Free support group for those with memory loss